Bavarian Zugspitze Railway

 The Zugspitze is accessible via the Seilbahn Zugspitze from Eibsee Lake or Tyrolean Zugspitze Cable Car.

 History

 Opening of the line

 The railway was built between 1928 and 1930 and opened in three stages.
 The first was the 3.2 km long centre section between Grainau and the Eibsee which went into operation on 19 February 1929.
-On 19 December 1929 it was followed by the 7.5 km long section between Garmisch and Grainau, including the important tourist connexion to the main railway network of the Deutsche Reichsbahn.
+On 19 December 1929 it was followed by the 7.5 km long section between Garmisch and Grainau, including the important tourist connection to the main railway network of the Deutsche Reichsbahn.
 On 8 July 1930 the last 7.9 km long section between the Eibsee and the – now closed – summit station of Schneefernerhaus was opened, including the final 4466 m long Zugspitze Tunnel.

 New summit section since 1987

 In 1987 the route of the railway in the summit area was changed and the 975 m long "Rosi Tunnel" opened.
 The tunnel was named after the skier, Rosi Mittermaier, who was the tunnel patroness (Tunnelpatin) at the time.
 The tunnel branches from the 1930-built Zugspitze Tunnel about three-quarters of the way along it, and runs to the somewhat lower Zugspitzplatt plateau at 2588 m.
 Here, below the Sonn-Alpin Restaurant is the new Glacier Station (Gletscher-Bahnhof) in the middle of the ski area.